Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Introduction

 Given an interval $I := (t_0, t_f)$, $\big( L^\infty(I) \big)^m$ denotes the Lebesgue space of essentially bounded functions on $I$ with values in $\real^m$, and $\big( W^{1, \infty}(I) \big)^m$ denotes the Sobolev space of functions on $I$ with values in $\real^m$ that are weakly differentiable on $I$ and have essentially bounded derivative.

-We typically use bold font for vector- or matrix-valued functions and regular font for scalars, vectors, matrices, and scalar-valued functions (except states, which will be boldface).
+We typically use bold font for vector- or matrix-valued functions and regular font for scalars, vectors, and matrices.
 For example, the function $\bx: I \rightarrow \real^{n_x}$ has values $\bx(t) \in \real^{n_x}$, and $x \in \real^{n_x}$ denotes a vector.
 This distinction will be useful when studying compositions of functions.
 Also, when using subscripts for derivatives, regular subscripts will be used to denote partial derivatives with respect to an argument, while boldface subscripts will be used to denote Fr\'echet derivatives with respect to a function.